Rocio29022000/reading-notes/README.md

 ### Introduction
 Hello, My name is Rocio Carmona, Im 23 and have a bunch of interests, some of them include:
 * Sports
+ * Skiing
+ * Surfing
+ * Football
 * Boardgames
 * Travelling

+### Notes
+To start a new line make sure you add two spaces at the end.